potassco/asprilo/docs/experiments.md

     - 1x2x4 aka *small*
     - 2x3x5 aka *medium*
     - 4x5x8 aka *large*
--   Further, all instances have 100 percent of the storage zones covered by shelves.
 -   For each instance holds:
     - the number of robots and orders is identical;
     - there are exactly as many products and product units as shelves;
     - each shelf holds exactly one product unit;
     - each order contains exactly one order line.
+    - 100 % shelf coverage, ie., all storage nodes are covered by a shelf
 -   Instances are further categorized by incrementally increasing the number of robots:
     - For 1x2x4 layout size: increments of 2, 5, 8 and 11 robots and orders total)
     - For 2x3x5 layout size: increments of 5, 10, 15 and 19 robots and orders